Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad requires expertise.
+It’s usually not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
 This requires the help of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and creating problems, give Dave's Diversified Services a call at 540-636-3396.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.